Hvogu/data-BPMN/README.md

 Throughout this page we will be showcasing examples from the model available upon running the program.
 There is also an sql file located at _data-BPMN/jobApplicationExample/jobApplication.sql_ that can be run in a DBMS to use the model.

 ## How to use the tool
-Upon startup the front page will be shown where a link to the modelling and viewing tools.
-Bellow this is the database connection hub.
+Upon startup, the front page will be shown consisting of two buttons linking to the modelling and viewing tools.
+Below this is the database connection hub.
 Here the user can establish a connection to a database.
 It is possible to use the tool without connecting to a database but then the functionallity will be limited.

 <p align="left">
   <img src="images/frontPage.png" width="300" alt="Some Text">
 </p>

-In order to connect to your database you need to fill in the neccessary fields of  Host (IP-address/localhost), Port(port the database server is running on), User, Password, and database name.
+In order to connect to your database you will need to fill in the neccessary fields of  Host (IP-address/localhost), Port(the port running the database server), User, Password, and database name.
 When filled, click the "Connect" button and the red dot will turn green if the connection is established.

 <p align="left">